-Samples of effluent were collected from the outlet of the secondary treatment unit of the Água da Serra wastewater treatment plant (WWTP) located in the SP City of Limeira (Brazil).
-The main physicochemical characteristics of the effluent were: The experiments were carried out in batch mode. using one liter of sample for the treatment consisting of O3/BAC/O3, being subjected to each stage of the treatment used.
-An ozone generator produced ozone with a maximum 12 g $O_3$ h-1 capacity.
-The reaction was initiated (stage 1), with 4 mgL-1 of ozone.
+Samples of effluent were collected from the outlet of the secondary treatment unit of the Água da Serra wastewater treatment plant (WWTP) located in the City of Limeira SP (Brazil).

+The experiments were carried out in batch mode, using one liter of sample for the treatment consisting of $O_3/BAC/O_3$, being subjected to each stage of the treatment used.
+An ozone generator produced ozone with a maximum 74 mg O_3 L-1 capacity.
+The reaction was initiated (stage 1), with 4 mg L-1 of ozone.
 The ozone concentration in the aqueous phase was measured by indirect iodometry.

-Once exposed to the first dose of $O{3}$ , the effluent sample was removed from the reactor and filtered through BAC (stage 2) using a diaphragm pump.
-The sample was then returned to the reactor for a second dose (4 mgL-1) of $O_3$ (stage 3), thus completing the $O_3$ -BAC-O3 treatment.
+After the first dose of O_3 (4 mg L-1) was applied (stage 1), the effluent sample was taken out of the reactor and filtered through BAC (stage 2) using a diaphragm pump.
+The sample was then returned to the reactor for a second O_3 dose (4 mg L-1) in stage 3, completing the O_3 -BAC- O_3 treatment process.

-The effect of each step separately was evaluated: only ozonation, only filtration by BAC, $O_3$ /BAC and $O_3$ /BAC/ $O_3$ .
+The effect of each step separately was evaluated: only ozonation, only filtration by BAC, O_3/BAC and $O_3/BAC/O_3$.